-South Carolina Medicaid Long Term Care Eligibility
+South Carolina Medicaid Long Term Care Eligibility for 2022

 South Carolina Long Term Care

 South Carolina is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 Programs in 2022:

 - Medicaid health insurance card

 Eligibility for 2022: